dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/planetary-docs-sample.md

 ### Clone this repo

 Using your preferred tools, clone the repository.
-The `git` commmand looks like this:
+The `git` command looks like this:

 ```bash
 git clone https://github.com/dotnet/EntityFramework.Docs